AliRostami1/spad-task/README.md

 ## How to validate

-Both tasks are done, in order to test them you can follow there instructions
+Both tasks are done, in order to test them you can follow these instructions

 ### Install Dependencies